 This Coconut Ice Cream is rich and creamy with a wonderful, deeply nutty flavor.
-This eggless ice cream base has toasted coconut flakes, coconut cream, honey sage brown butter, plus other ingredients.
-Serve this coconut ice cream with an easy and quick hazelnut brown butter sage sauce that you can use for any kind of dessert.
+This eggless ice cream base has toasted coconut flakes, coconut cream, honey brown butter, plus other ingredients.
+Serve this coconut ice cream with an easy and quick hazelnut brown butter sauce that you can use for any kind of dessert.
 Also learn an idea of how to turn this dessert sauce into a sauce for savory dishes.

 Hello my friends.

 This coconut ice cream recipe is my favorite ice cream flavor.
 I know it may seem that I have been telling you the same thing for every ice cream recipe, but it’s true.
 It has not been easy to pick a favorite because all of the ice cream recipes here at Spoonabilities are absolutely amazing.
 This homemade coconut milk dessert has toasty browned butter, and it’s nutty, it’s creamy, it’s rich, and it’s perfectly balanced, and it’s an eggless ice cream.
 What’s not to love?

 It was a bit of a challenge to get the right name for this recipe because I want the name to reflect the three main ingredients: Honey Brown Butter, toasted coconut flakes, and coconut cream.
 Some of the possible names on my list are: honey brown butter ice cream, toasted coconut ice cream, brown butter coconut ice cream, coconut cream ice cream, and coconut milk ice cream.
 Did I pick the right one?
 Only time will tell.

 Coconut Ice Cream Base